 After a few more name changes and the addition of Ballet West performances in 1977, the organization became the Ogden Symphony Ballet Association.
 In 2019, the organization was renamed Onstage Ogden to better reflect the broader range of performances offered.

 Under the direction of numerous dedicated Board Members and long-serving Executive Directors like Jean Pell (27 years) and Sharon Macfarlane (14 years), all women, Onstage Ogden has expanded its programming but remains committed to its mission to enrich the lives of people in northern Utah by sponsoring world-class classical music and dance programming in the Greater Ogden Area.

 Meet the Team:

-What happens when a jazz singer, a clarinetist, a wayfaring theatreman, and an art historian join forces to present classical performance in Ogden?
+What happens when a cycling addict, a wayfaring theatreman, a children's book illustrator, a certified greenthumb and an art historian join forces to present classical performance in Ogden?
 Allow us to introduce the people whose valuable blend of wide-ranging administrative experience and individual passions for the arts shape the daily vision for our organization.

 To view our financial documents, including recent independent audits and 990s forms with the IRS, click the link below.
 It will lead you to a Google Drive with viewable PDFs.
 If you have any problems viewing the files please contact our office at 801-399-9214.